therealasrz/LOL-analysis/README.md

 The histogram shows that the distribution of team kills is nearly normal, slightly right skewed.
 This suggests that the data is well-behaved, with team kills being distributed in a manner that is relatively balanced and typical for such gaming scenarios.

+We also plot a graph for the dirstribution of monsterkills in the data set.

+<iframe
+  src="assets/MonHist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The histogram shows that the distribution of monsterkills is nearly normal.
+This suggests that the data is well-behaved, with monsterkills being distributed in a manner that is relatively balanced and serves as good statistics for analysing player behavior.

 ### Bivariate Analysis
 We permformed bivariate analysis on the first blood and result statistics in the dataset to visualize the distribution of teams that wins with the first kill.